Migrant 'Spiderman' who saved child praised by France's Macron - Journal du Cameroun

-Two days after his daring rescue — viewed millions of times online — Mamoudou Gassama, nicknamed “Spiderman” by French media for his astonishing climbing abilities, met with Macron in the splendour of the Elysee Palace.
+Two days after his daring rescue — viewed millions of times online — Mamoudou Gassama, nicknamed “Spiderman” by French media for his astonishing climbing ability, met Macron in the splendour of the Elysee Palace.

 “You have become an example because millions of people have seen you.
 It is only right that the nation be grateful,” Macron told the 22-year-old, adding that his immigration status would be “put in order”.